mel-project/docs.earendil.network/en/getting-started/run-relay.md

       outbound_max_price: 0
       outbound_min_debt_limit: 0

-# relay settings
+# relay-only settings
 relay_config:
-  identity_file: /your/path/earendil-relay-id.secret # replace with a writable path for storing identity secret
+  # replace with a writable path for storing identity secret
+  identity_file: /your/path/earendil-relay-id.secret

   in_routes:
     main_udp:
       obfs:
-        sosistab3: <your_random_seed> # random seed for obfsudp cookie.
+        # random seed for obfsudp cookie.
 Generate your own with `earendil generate-seed`
+        sosistab3: <your_random_seed>
-      listen: 0.0.0.0:19999 # port where this in-route listens
+      # port where this in-route listens
+      listen: 0.0.0.0:19999
+      # price, debt limit etc. for this in-route
       price_config:
         inbound_price: 0
         inbound_debt_limit: 0
         outbound_max_price: 0
         outbound_min_debt_limit: 0
 ```

+You can learn about paying and getting paid on the Earendil network, as well as the `price_config` [here](pay.md).

 Start the `earendil` daemon using this relay config: